 When it comes to explaining my art and getting to the meaning of my paintings, I wish to be just as unbiased as someone who sees my work for the first time.
 My approach isn't

 conceptional.
 To me, creating is just another form of thinking.
-I reflect about life a lot when working on a painting - about things I wish to understand, such as purpose, meaning, time, timing and anything that is related to me as a human being.
+I do reflect about life a lot when working - about things I wish to understand, such as purpose, meaning, time, timing and anything that is related to me as a human being.

 Time in particular is something that interest as me as a subject as it is abstract and intangible

 and therefore tricky to paint.
 I like my paintings to generate a feeling of calmness.

 I want them to be quiet, in some way silent and like a frozen moment.
 I like the idea that the viewer connects with my vision through the painting.